 1. Uploaded Ads

-Advertisers opting for uploaded ads take on the responsibility of almost all aspects of the ad creation process.
+Advertisers who choose uploaded ads, including video ad campaigns, assume responsibility for nearly every aspect of the ad creation process.
 This includes everything from ad design and optimisation to the long-drawn process of tweaking the ads to create versions that fit the size requirements of different web pages.

-As you may expect, this type of display ad requires a lot of work on the advertiser’s part as they have to be built from scratch.
+As you may expect, this display ad requires a lot of work on the advertiser’s part as it must be built from scratch.
 However, if you have a team of designers and PPC professionals at your disposal, uploaded ads may not be such a challenge.

 Consider hiring a digital marketing and SEO company that offers all the necessary services to create an effective uploaded ad.
 These include a graphic and web design team that can produce eye-catching ads and an attractive landing page.
 Some of these companies may also have in-house experts specialising in Google Ads and display ads management to help you optimise your creations.

-So, whether you are looking to build an online presence from the ground up or focusing on remarketing ads, the market is brimming with trained professionals.
+So, whether you want to build an online presence from the ground up or focus on remarketing ads, the market is brimming with trained professionals.
 However, if you are an individual or a small startup with limited sources, you can use online ad creator tools, which we will mention later.

-Responsive ads provide a more straightforward way to create a banner or image for your display ad.
-Google launched this nifty ad type in 2018 to cater to the new wave of mobile users.
+Responsive ads provide a more straightforward way to create a banner or image for your responsive display ads.
+Google launched this nifty ad type 2018 to cater to the new wave of mobile users.

 With this ad type, users need only upload ad essentials, such as their business name, a logo, descriptions, an ad copy, and visual assets, such as an image or a video.
 Once you finish these steps, Google Ads will suggest the best layout for maximum performance.